avocadoali/social_ai_practical_course/README.md

 # Social AI

-This repository contains the code for the practical course: Motion Planing of Autnomous Vehicles - Social AI
+This repository contains the code for the practical course: Motion Planing of Autnomous Vehicles - Scene-aware and Social-aware Motion Prediction for Autonomous Driving

-We are looking for an algorithm which implements the social interaction between cars.
+Our topic was creating scene- and social-aware predictions for vehicles.
-For that we have to find a way to describe the motion of each car first.
+As we are working with discrete datasets, previous teams were experimenting different integration methods to describe the motion of a vehicle.
-The goal is to find an efficient and accurate numerical integration model.
+Though, they faced some problems with the inherent discretization error.

+This is the code for testing various models to accomodate that discretization error.
+Further explanations can be found in the report [here](https://github.com/avocadoali/social_ai_report/blob/main/build/main.pdf).

 ## Project Structure